Qullis/react-pop-modals/README.md

 ```javascript
 { type: 'separator'},
 ```
-This basically inserts a <hr/> element into the form at the desired position.
+This basically inserts a hr element into the form at the desired position.

 ## Custom styling